Learn More About Penrith's 3-Bin Waste Service

 How often is the yellow-lidded recycling bin emptied?

-- Fortnightly: A weekly collection is not available however, larger bins or additional recycling bins are available.
+• Fortnightly: A weekly collection is not available however, larger bins or additional recycling bins can be requested at an additional cost.

 What can I put in the yellow-lidded recycling bin?